timnew/timnew.github.com/source/_posts/2013-02-26-google-glass-isn-t-really-an-enhanced-reality-device.md

 layout: post
 title: "Google Glass isn't really an enhanced reality device"
 comments: true
-categories: Google Glass
+categories:
+  - Thinking
 tags:
-  - Google
+  - google
-  - Glass
+  - glass
-  - Enhanced Reality
+  - enhanced reality
-  - Projection
+  - projection
-  - Focus
+  - focus
 date: 2013-02-26 08:00:00
 ---
 Just watched [a demo of Google Glass](http://youtu.be/V6Tsrg_EQMw), which provides a close view of the experience of using Google Glass in daily life.